txemagon/c-programs/program_statements.md

 08 Adding
 ---------

-Arrange the _main_ function of problem number 07 to accept a variable number of parameters.
+Arrange the _main_ function of problem number 07 to accept a variable number of arguments.

 Future Work